 - Asset allocation: Their overall allocations seemed sensible, but there were instances of what I call faux diversification within their portfolio.
 For example, they had accumulated a variety of funds over the years and some of them basically added up the whole market (e.g., small + medium + large cap funds = whole market).
 So it was more cost-efficient and simpler to replace many of these holdings with a single total market fund.

 - Asset location: I spotted some tax-inefficient investments (e.g., bond funds where interest is taxed as ordinary income) in their taxable accounts.
 So I recommended moving (i.e., locating) them in retirement accounts to shield them from such taxes.

 - Low-income period: Perhaps the most important suggestion I made was to delay their Social Security (SS) income.
 Not only would this likely increase the amount of SS income throughout their retirement, but it would also provide them with a higher baseline of inflation-adjusted income.
 However, the biggest benefit would likely come from converting IRAs to Roth IRAs during this period of lower-income and lower tax rates.

-We estimated the potential benefits from the above adjustments could save them at least six figures in taxes and fees throughout their retirement.
-This was welcome news as it brought their effective withdrawal rate closer to 3% (down from 3.5%).
+I estimated the potential benefits from the above adjustments could save them at least six figures in taxes and fees throughout their retirement.
+This was welcome news as it increased their withdrawal rate by almost 15%.
 While this helped to install more confidence regarding their financial security, they still felt vulnerable to market volatility knowing they would be at the mercy of the market each time they withdrew from their portfolio.

 Our second suggestion was to proactively structure much of your retirement income upfront - rather than wait to chisel away from the portfolio each year.
 This pre-chiseling approach involves two key adjustments at the outset.